There are two kinds of whiteboard and cartoon animation videos.

 That said, if you want to give your whiteboard videos an even better chance to convert viewers into high-paying customers, there’s more to learn beyond those 5 qualities we just discussed!

-That’s why we put together a free checklist that gives you all the essential elements for a high-converting whiteboard animation video.
+That’s why we put together a free checklist that gives you all the essential elements for a high-converting whiteboard and cartoon animation video.
 Use it whenever you create a new one, and your content will always be top-notch!

 You can grab it for free right here: